 I love food history, and the French Dip origin is no different for me.
 According to this interesting read, the French Dip originated in California at one of two famous eateries, Coles or Philippe's.

-My favorite beef cuts are chuck roast, rump roast, or bottom round roast, as they are all great for slow cooking.
+The most popular beef cuts for French Dips are chuck roast, rump roast, or bottom round roast, as they are all great for shredding and slow cooking.
+Brisket and Top Round can be used, though top round is very lean and would be better sliced.

 Keep up to date with recipes by following me on: